beepscore/pi-thing/README.md

 flask app main.py routes request to matching @app.route "/led/<int:led_state>".
 The function name under the  does not matter, but here it is led().
 led() uses pi_thing to set led state

+### systemd
+Raspbian Jessie includes systemd, can be used to start a service
+to run a web server running when pi boots.
+#### How to activate virtual environment before running main.py?